 – Stop counting the number of vehicles in a funeral procession.
 It’s assumed to be bad luck.
 A few feel that doing this will show the number of years you have remained to live or will take a year off your life for each and every vehicle you count.

 – Family widows or members should only put on black for one year.
 It signifies grief or loss.

 – Relative should not say thank you to people offering their condolences.
 It is presumed that you are saying thank you that somebody is dead.

 – When you bump into a black cat right after attending a wake, it just doesn’t refer to misfortune, and some people say it signifies that you’ll be the next to die.

 – When resting, youngsters should dress in red or anything with red.
 Being dressed in red will stop the deceased from visiting them.
 Youngsters often tend to get ill or have nightmares.

-– For adults, it is avoided to put on other or red bright-colored clothes.
+– For adults, it is avoided to put on red bright-colored clothes.
 When attending a funeral or a wake, one should use dark-colored clothes as a sign of grieving.

 – Pregnant ladies are not permitted to take a look at the casket or even head to the burial.
 It is believed that they will have a complication giving birth or even miscarry their baby.

 – Women on their period should not come by any wake or attend a funeral.
 They will experience foul-smelling menstruation each month.